-Applications with uncured deficiencies may be removed from consideration under this MTBA Program Description if the deficiencies have remained uncured after three Review Notices have been issued for additional documentation and/or information for purposes of clarification.
-Applicants may resubmit the application for a commitment of MTBA at a later date but will be subject to an additional resubmission fee as described in Section 10 of the MTBA Program Description.
+Applications with uncured deficiencies may be removed from consideration under this MTBA Program Description if the deficiencies are uncured after three Evaluation Notices have been.
+Applicants may resubmit the application for a commitment of MTBA at a later date but will be subject to a resubmission fee as described in Section 11 of this MTBA Program Description and will be in line for a possible MTBA commitment based on the date the application is resubmitted.